Finland's EU policy

 Read more

-Hungary holds the Presidency of the Council of the EU from 1 July to 31 December 2024.
+Poland holds the Presidency of the Council of the EU from 1 January to 30 June 2025.

 Finland’s Permanent Representation to the European Union promotes Finland’s interests in EU decision-making and reports and passes on information to Finland.